 Nothing can beat the ease of use of a simple manual roller die cut machine, which is simple enough that a child can use it with supervision.
 You can take most manual cutters out of the box and be creating within a few minutes with almost no reading or training.
 But recent advancements in the design of digital die cutting machines and software – including the introduction of iOS apps for the Silhouette Cameo and Cricut Explore Air - have greatly enhanced the ease of using those machines.
 If you are even a little technically inclined, you don't need to feel intimidated by the “computer” aspect of digital die cutting – for a small learning curve, the return in design possibilities can be absolutely worth it.

 With steel rollers, no wiring, electronics, and few moving parts, manual die cut machines like the Sizzix Big Shot or the Spellbinders Platinum easily win in the durability department.
-However, don’t dismiss electronic machines like the Brother Scan N Cut or Cricut Explore Air, as they can be surprisingly sturdy, even for portable use.
+However, don’t dismiss electronic machines like the Cricut Explore Air and others, as they can be surprisingly sturdy, even for portable use.

 For quilters, or for crafters who do large quantities of duplicate cuts for things like swaps or large events, a manual die cut machine with a steel rule die is the fastest and most cost effective way to cut large quantities quickly.
 For papercrafters who want to create several copies of a single shape for cards, invitations, or other projects, however, either type of machine will suffice.